 • Systematically teaching procedures for students to share feedback with the teacher, other students and to self-reflect

-Video: Record and submit a 5/10-minute video demonstrating the culture of feedback you have developed in your class, school, or other learning environment.
+Video: Record and submit a 5-10 minute video demonstrating the culture of feedback you have developed in your class, school, or other learning environment.
 This should include at least two types of feedback (teacher-to-student, student-to-student, student-to-teacher, student-to-self) during the video.
+Be sure to follow your district/charter guidelines for student privacy.

 Unit Plan: Submit an outline of a unit plan with specific details showing a systematic approach of specific, immediate, and continual feedback within the unit.
 This unit plan should demonstrate your effective and consistent approach to supporting a culture of feedback with your learners.